Getting Started With Scandinavian Interior Design

 Traditional Scandi décor calls for a minimalist approach, keeping open space light and airy, and avoiding unnecessary clutter.
 Function is key to this style - follow the rule of having nothing in your home that isn’t functional or beautiful.
 Ideally the functional pieces will also be aesthetically pleasing too.

-To achieve the minimal look, incorporate clean lines, resist the urge to fill an empty space, instead making a feature out of the space that you have to add to that airy and simple feel.
-Don’t over complicate things - keep patterns in any room to no more than three, and apply the same rule when it comes to colour too.
+To achieve the minimal look, incorporate clean lines and resist the urge to fill an empty space, instead making a feature out of the space that you have to add to that airy and simple feel.
+Don’t overcomplicate things - keep patterns in any room to no more than three, and apply the same rule when it comes to colour too.
+If you must fill the empty space on your wall then I suggest filling it with minimalist wall art.

 Key to a cosy and functional home is lighting, and Scandi décor should utilise lighting to enhance how you use your home and the aesthetics too.
 To create layered lighting, you should include brighter task lighting, and various lamps to allow you to create a level of light that suits every occasion.
 Pendant lights are ideal for brighter lighting - black, brass, rattan and bamboo light fittings all work well in the Scandi home.
 When it comes to lamps, opt for a larger floor standing lamp, as well as a couple of smaller table top lamps, to create little pockets of warm low level lighting to create that all important ambiance.